liferay/alloyui.com/src/documents/docs/autocomplete/index.html.md

 <div id="myAutoComplete"></div>
 ```

 Now create a new instance of AutoComplete component, then tell to `contentBox` where it's going to be attached and populate some suggestions by adding a simple JavaScript array to `dataSource`.
+Finally, let's render it!

 ``` javascript
 AUI().use('aui-autocomplete', function(A) {